nriley/StreamVision/README.md

 ```
 Unfortunately `^C` doesn't work to stop it; you either have to use `^\` (and deal with the crash report) or kill it from elsewhere.

-`py2app -A` uses aliases, so you can modify StreamVision.py and only have to rerun it without rebuilding.
+`py2app -A` uses aliases, so you can modify `StreamVision.py` and test your changes without rebuilding.